SAP-samples/ui5-typescript-tutorial/exercises/ex3/README.md

 			}
 	```

-	To make this work, the ID "locationInput" needs to be assigned to the Input in the XML view.
 	As TypeScript does not know the type of the control returned by `this.byId(...)`, it needs to be informed about it.
 This could be done with a type cast, but also with a so-called "type guard" as seen in the second line: the `isA` method of UI5 uses generics in a way that informs TypeScript that `input` is of type `Input` when the function returns `true`.
 The type name being checked unfortunately has to be written twice: the string parameter is used by UI5 at runtime, the generics type is used by TypeScript at development time (and is no longer present at runtime).

 	> :tada: **NEW**: The possibility to use `.isA(...)` as type guard has been added in March 2023 in version 1.112.